fastwithkamran/fastwithkamran/README.md

 # Hi, I'm Kamran Ayaz 👋

-🎓 CS student at FAST-NUCES Karachi
+🎓 CS student at FAST-NUCES Karachi.
-🚀 Building skills
+🚀 Building skills!
-💡 Passionate about building creative digital solutions and learning new technologies.
+💡 I enjoy solving problems, creating clean and responsive designs, and continuously improving my coding abilities.
 💬 Always open to collaborating on exciting projects and learning from others in the tech community!

 ---